E*TRADE review summary

 Research tools can be found on both the E*TRADE and the Power E*TRADE web trading platforms.

-While the E*TRADE web trading platform is best for research related to basic investment topics like stocks and ETFs, the Power E*TRADE platform is best suited for researching complex products like options or futures.
+While the E*TRADE web trading platform is best for research related to basic investment topics like stocks and ETFs, the Power E*TRADE platform is better suited for researching complex products like options or futures.

 E*TRADE provides trading ideas and recommendations for stocks, ETFs, and mutual funds.

-Some stock trading ideas come from third-party providers, including analyst outlooks from TipRanks, SmartConsesus, Thomas Reuters, MorningStar and MarketEdge, among others.
+Some stock trading ideas come from third-party providers, including analyst outlooks from TipRanks, SmartConsesus, Thomson Reuters, MorningStar and MarketEdge, among others.
 E*TRADE creates a shortlist from these trading ideas (mainly including commission-free ETFs and mutual funds), called All-star Funds.

 E*TRADE offers fundamental data, mainly on stocks.
 You will find data such as financial statements for the past 5 years, as well as basic performance and rating metrics under the 'Fundamentals' menu.
 Further financial information is available under the 'Earnings' menu.

 E*TRADE has good charting tools.
 You can use about 30 technical indicators.
 The charts are easily editable in both E*TRADE platforms.

 The news feed is great.
 It is easily readable and provides good visual information, mainly using charts.
 It is provided by third parties such as Briefing.com and Morningstar.
 You can also reach Bloomberg TV from the front page.

 E*TRADE has great 24/7 customer service, giving relevant answers.
 However, during our most recent live chat test, we encountered extremely long waiting times.

 |• Phone support||• Slow live chat and phone|